 3. Getting the Money: The Simple System for Getting Private Money for Your Real Estate Deals by Susan Lassiter-Lyons

 I am sure you have heard the saying “It takes money to make money.”
 The same thing is true in real estate: It takes money to make real estate purchases.
-The entire point of this book is to help you get your hands on money for your real estate deals.
+This book is to helps you get money for your real estate deals.

 Real estate investing has been proven to build wealth when done right.
 But it is hard to get the money to get started on your own.
 Not many people have enough spare money to buy a second property without borrowing some or all of it.